 - 1. From the web client, click Requests.
-Use any of the following methods to control the request displayed: - Click Sort By then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status. - Click sort up or sort down to sort in ascending or descending order. - Click Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval - Approved: Requests that have been approved, but the checkout time has not arrived.
+Use any of the following methods to control the request displayed: - Click Sort By Then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status. - Click sort up or sort down to sort in ascending or descending order. - Click T Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval - Approved: Requests that have been approved, but the check out time has not arrived.
 Or, for pending accounts restored when using the Safeguard for Privileged Passwords suspend feature. - Revoked: Approved requests retracted by the approver.
-The approver can revoke a request after the request has become available. - Expired: Requests for which the checkout duration has elapsed. - Denied: Requests denied by the approver. - For more information, see Search box on page 67. - 2.
-You can take any of the following actions on the password release request:

-- Available request: Make selections on the request based on your user interface.
+The approver can revoke a request after the request has become available. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver. - For more information, see Search box on page 112. - 2.
+You can take any of the following actions on the password release request: - Available request: Make selections on the request based on your user interface.

-- If your browser allows, click I Copy to check out the password.
+- Click on to expand the box to see the options. - If your browser allows, click I Copy to check out the password.
 This puts the password into your copy buffer, ready for you to use.
 Or, click - Show to check out the password and view the password.
 A password displays on your screen for 20 seconds.
-If the password changes while you have it checked out, and your current request is still valid, select - either Copy or Show again to obtain the new password. - Select Hide to conceal the information from view. - Once you are done working, click Check-In to complete the password checkout process. - Approved request: Select Cancel to remove the request.
+If the password changes while you have it checked out, and your current request is still valid, select - either Copy or Show again to obtain the new password. - Select Hide to conceal the information from view. - Once you are done working, click Check-In to complete the password check out process. - Approved request: Select Cancel to remove the request.